menu icon

 Instructions

-• In a bowl, mash together the ¼ cup miso, ¼ cup brown rice syrup and 2 tablespoons sake until it forms a smooth sauce.
+• In a bowl, mash together ¼ cup yellow miso, ¼ cup brown rice syrup, and 2 tablespoons sake until smooth and free of lumps.

-• Lay a large sheet of plastic wrap on your work surface and spread a quarter of the sauce on the wrap about the size of 2 salmon fillets.
+• Lay a large sheet of plastic wrap on your work surface and spread about a quarter of the marinade into a rectangle roughly the size of two fillets.

-• Wrap the salmon tightly with the plastic wrap, pressing out any excess air.
+• Wrap each pair of fillets tightly, pressing out any excess air.

-• Place the salmon on a tray and cure in the refrigerator for at least 2 days, or up to 7.
+• Place the wrapped salmon on a tray and refrigerate to cure for at least 2 days, or up to 7.

 Pan-fry directions

-• Heat a frying pan over medium heat and drizzle a little vegetable oil in the pan.
+• Heat a frying pan over medium-low and add a little vegetable oil.

 Broiling directions

-• Move your oven rack to the top position and preheat your broiler.
+• Move your oven rack to the top position and preheat the broiler to 450°F (230°C).

-• Set a cooling rack over a sheet pan and use an oil-soaked paper towel to grease the rack.
-Place the salmon skin-side down on the rack.
+• Set a cooling rack over a sheet pan and lightly grease it with an oil-soaked paper towel.

 Recipes in your inboxDon't miss out SIGN UP!